fluffy/blinky/README.md

 # Features

-On the V7 hardware 0.3 software have:
+On the V9 hardware 0.09 software have:

+# Timing Board

+* Timing board with TXCO, LTC Sync in, LTC Sync out, LED grid, battery power, USB debug, audio in/out

-* Display 240 Hz ticks on 8x5 LED grid
+* Display 2ms ticks on 10x5 LED grid
-* Display 30 fps frame count in binary on 8 LEDs
+* TODO - update Display 30 fps frame count in binary on 8 LEDs
-* 3.3V PPS Sync Out
+* 3.3V LTC Sync Out
+* PPS out is hold sync button while booting
 * Jitter of less than 1 ms
 * Jam sync to 3.3V Sync input
 * press button to sync all
 * Time drift of < 5 ms in 1 hour
 * usb port for serial data
-* save time error correction, version, serial in EEPROM
+* read  calibration from EEPROM
 * audio out of beep
 * headset monitor of audio out

-# Soon

-* Status LEDs: error(red), external synced ( green ), external not sync (
+* Status LEDs: error(red), external synced (green),  not sync ( blue ), have sync (teal)
-  yellow ) but PPS
 * sounds output that works over opus codec
 * audio in to detect beep

-# Roadmap Features
+# GPS Board

+* GPS board with GPS, OCXO, wall power, 3 x 10Mhz out, LTC sync out, LTC sync in, USB serial debug out, Ext 10 Mhz in

+* no audio or led display grid
 * 10 Mhz sine wave output 1V p2p into 50 ohm, 3 channels
 * Sync to GPS PPS
 * Show current PPS offset from GPS PPS
 * Compare PPS accuracy to GPS over 24 hours
-* Adjust local oscilator to GPS and store correction
-* serial display of: Time, GPS Error, SyncIn Error
+* USB serial display of: Time, GPS Error, SyncIn Error
+* Aux input of 10 MHz signal to compare
+* PPS jitter of about +/- 20 ns and error less than 10 ns

 # Wishlist

-* Aux Count Error

 * time into browser measure computer time offset

-* Heavy board with GPS, OCXO, wall power, 3 x 10Mhz out, LTC sync out, LTC sync in, serial debug out, Ext 10 Mhz in, 10 Mhz out,
-* Light board with TXCO, LTC Sync in, LTC Sync out, LED grid, battery power, USB charge, audio in/out
-* display
 * set input time delay from length of GPS cable
 * nice box
 * battery with 2h life and USB charger
 * AC wall adapter power
-* do SMPT LTC time codes on sync in / out
+* usb  upgrade of firmware

 * could we add flash video and flash detector for auto detect video latency